7 Activities To Teach Children About Unity

 How would make your child understand the significance of India’s Republic Day?
 From Republic Day activities for kids to unity in diversity activities for kids, here are a few things to do.

-By Sahana Charan
+By Sahana Charan • 7 min read

-Great leaders all over the world — from Mahatma Gandhi and Jawaharlal Nehru to Nelson Mandela and Martin Luther King Jr. — have all spoken about the importance of peace, love, unity and respect for different cultures.
+Great leaders all over the world — from Mahatma Gandhi and Jawaharlal Nehru to Nelson Mandela and Martin Luther King Jr. — have all spoken about the importance of peace, love, unity in diversity and respect for different cultures.
 India is a perfect example of how people from diverse backgrounds and speaking different languages, can co-exist in harmony.

 Gandhiji famously said, “The golden way is to be friends with the world and to regard the whole human family as one.”

-This is an important message to give children.
-As parents, it is also essential that we inculcate in our little ones a feeling of pride in their nation’s diversity and teach them respect for fellow beings.
+To keep our country together, it is very important for us to practice the concept of unity in diversity.
+As parents, we should inculcate in our little ones a feeling of pride in our nation’s diversity and teach them to respect for fellow beings.
 So, what better time to do that than Republic Day?